microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-delete-members.md

 ---

 # Remove member
-Use this API to remove a member from an Office 365 group through the **members** navigation property.
+Use this API to remove a member from an Office 365 group via the **members** navigation property.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).